JPMorisGit/wallet-key-tool/README.md

 ## how to build from source

-- gh repo clone JPMorisGit/wallet-key-tool

-* have JDK 7 installed (6 will not work)
-* clone this repository
-* in the root directory execute: <pre>./gradlew assemble</pre>

 you will find the runnable .jar file in build/libs/

 ## I'm too lazy to build it myself, where is the jar?